napari/napari/docs/explanations/performance.md

 **Interruptible**
 * Modeless operations are best.
 They can interrupted by simply performing some other action.
-For example is imagery is loading in the background, you can interrupt it just by navigating to somewhere else.
+For example if imagery is loading in the background you can interrupt it just by navigating to somewhere else.
 * Modal operations that disable the UI should have a cancel button when possible unless they are very short.
 * The user should never feel “trapped”.

 **Progressive**
-* Show intermediate results as they become available, instead of showing nothing until the full result is ready.
+* Show intermediate results as they become available instead of showing nothing until the full result is ready.
 * Sometimes progressive results are better even if they slow things down a bit, which is not necessarily intuitive.

 **Informative**
 * Clearly show what controls are enabled or disabled.
-* If progressive display is not possible, show progress bars.
+* If progressive display is not possible, show a progress bar.
-* Show an busy animation as the last resort, never look totally locked up.
+* Show a busy animation as the last resort, never look totally locked up.
 * Show time estimates for super long operations.
 * Let power users see timings, bandwidth, FPS, etc.
-* Revealing internal state lets users appreciate why its taking time.
+* Revealing internal state that explains why it's taking time is helpful.

 ## Performance Is Never Done